mdeaves/robug-blog/content/posts/suspension-design.md

 <iframe src="https://www.youtube.com/embed/5fZlBGGoqNE" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0;" allowfullscreen></iframe>
 </div>

 If it's so good, why isn't this used on road cars or rock crawlers?
 Honestly, I'm not 100% sure.
 My best guess is that without springs, only the tires are absorbing bump energy, which probably isn't enough at highway speeds.
 It might work fine for a rock crawler, but those need to drive on-road to reach the trail.
-For RoBug, which tops out around 15 km/h, this isn't a concern — and most of these articulated machines are rated well above that anyway.
+For RoBug, which tops out around 15 km/h, this isn't a concern.
+Most of these articulated machines are rated above 15 km/hr.

 ## The Pivot